Dense Depth Distillation with Out-of-Distribution Simulated Images: Framework for Dense Depth Distillation with Simulated Data

 where $u_l(\hat{x}')$ and $\sigma_l^2(\hat{x}')$ are the batch-wise mean and variance of feature maps of the $l$-th convolutional layer of $\mathcal{N}_t$, respectively. $\overline{u}_l$ and $\overline{\sigma}^2_l$ are the running mean and variance of the $l$-th BN layer of $\mathcal{N}_t$, respectively.
 Eq.\eqref{eq_bn} allows regularizing $\hat{x}'$ to fit the feature distribution provided by the teacher model.
 However, this optimization requires thousands of iterations\footnote{3000 iterations are used for DeepInversion.} for a single batch and is highly time consuming.
 To tackle this problem, we propose to turn the optimization process for estimating $\hat{x}'$ into a representation learning problem by training an additional model $G$ for data transformation.
 Then, Eq.\eqref{eq_bn} can be rewritten by

-It is essential to ensure the fidelity of the original scenes to avoid arbitrarily meaningless transformation.
+It is essential to ensure the fidelity of the original scenes to keep the geometry structure.
 Thus, we adopt an image reconstruction loss.
-Finally, the transformation of $x'$ is formulated by
+Finally, the loss function for training the transformation network is defined by

 where $\mathcal{\ell}_{rec} = \|\hat{x}' - G(\hat{x}') \|_1$ is the reconstruction error that penalizes the $\ell_1$ norm of image difference, and $\alpha$ and $\beta$ are weighting coefficients.